mojolicious/mojo.js/docs/Introduction.md

 app.start();
 ```

+Adding your own router exptensions will be covered later in another guide.

 ## Sessions

 Encrypted cookie based sessions just work out of the box, as soon as you start using them through `ctx.session()`.
 Just